srikanthpopuri/srikanthaem/README.md

 # srikanthaem
-Srikanth's Maven Aem based project
+Srikanth's Maven based project for AEM 6.4 using archetype18